This article on CME’s Micro Bitcoin Futures is the opinion of Optimus Futures.

 Unlike Bitcoin itself, the futures market is a regulated industry

-If you are not a hardcore HODLer, if you’re not purchasing bitcoin as an ideological middle-finger gesture aimed at the Federal Reserve or banking system, or if you’re not “investing” in bitcoin to hedge your dollars, then you’re probably in the market to make a trading profit.
+If you are not a hardcore HODLer, if you’re not purchasing bitcoin as an ideological middle-finger gesture aimed at the Federal Reserve or banking system, or if you’re not “investing” in bitcoin to hedge your dollars, then you’re probably in the market for speculative purposes.

-If that’s what you’re after, then perhaps the most efficient and more “safer” way to go about your trading endeavors is to operate in a regulated market environment.
-Imagine the hassle of filing a complaint against an unregulated crypto exchange.
-Imagine the hassle of having to work with a digital wallet to resolve a purchasing or selling dispute.
+If that’s what you’re after, then perhaps the most efficient way to go about your trading endeavors is to operate in a regulated market environment.

 The process of buying and selling futures is much simpler and more efficient.
-And should you have a trading dispute, you have your broker, clearing firm, and the CFTC to help you resolve it.
+And should you have a trading dispute, you can clear any misunderstandings with your broker who can track your buys and sells on the exchange.

 You can short-sell bitcoin in the futures market